WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Introduction

-\item Experimental results obtained on KAIST and FLIR benchmarks demonstrate that the proposed WCCNet outperforms other state-of-the-art methods, achieving high precision with significant reduction in the amount of learnable parameters and floating point operations. \end{itemize}
+\item We conducted extensive experiments on KAIST and FLIR, two widely-used benchmarks on autonomous driving scenes.
+Experimental results demonstrate the superiority of WCCNet in detection efficiency, achieving high precision with significant reduction in learnable parameters and computational cost. \end{itemize}